Table of Contents

 - The Bottom Line: Recommendations for Calcium Intake and Bone Health

 The pro-milk faction believes that increased calcium intake—particularly in the form of the currently recommended three glasses of milk per day—will help prevent osteoporosis, the weakening of bones.
-Each year, osteoporosis leads to more than 1.5 million fractures, including 300,000 broken hips.
+Each year, osteoporosis leads to more than 2 million fractures, including more than 250,000 broken hips.

 On the other side are those who believe that consuming a lot of milk and other dairy products will have little effect on the rate of fractures but may contribute to problems such as heart disease or prostate cancer.

 Which view is right?
 The final answers aren’t in.
 But here is a summary of what’s currently known about calcium and its effects on the body.

 Calcium is a mineral that the body needs for numerous functions, including building and maintaining bones and teeth, blood clotting, the transmission of nerve impulses, and the regulation of the heart’s rhythm.
 About 99% of the body’s calcium is stored in the bones and teeth.
 The remaining 1% is found in the blood, muscle, and other tissues.

 The body gets the calcium it needs in two ways.
 One is by eating foods or supplements that contain calcium, and the other is by drawing from calcium stores in the body, primarily the bones.
 Good food sources include dairy products, which have the highest concentration per serving of highly absorbable calcium, and salmon, dark leafy greens, beans, and soy foods, which have varying amounts of absorbable calcium.
 Calcium supplements often contain vitamin D; taking calcium paired with vitamin D seems to be more beneficial for bone health than taking calcium alone.
 (Read more about calcium and osteoporosis.)